MelonKony/millmint/content/utopia/draft.vekllei.md

 **Welcome to Vekllei.** This article introduces the essential setting of this website -- the Commonwealth of Vekllei.
 Welcome to the epilogue of the "epoch of rest."
 {{</hint>}}

-**Vekllei** is best conceptualised as a commonwealth of islands across the Atlantic Ocean.
+**The 4th Commonwealth** is best conceptualised as a union of islands across the Atlantic Ocean.
 This commonwealth, the fourth in a series, consists of many island republics that are connected by politics and prosperity, not geography or race.
 These islands range in size from the Selvas Islands of 160 people to the island of Vekllei, of 16 million.
 Together, they amount to a single superstate that spans the entirety of the Atlantic as a great power.

 The 4th Commonwealth which unites them is highly centralised and built on common systems of governance and economic management.
 Members of this commonwealth cede aspects of national governance to the Commonwealth, like security, health and education.